fostermadeco/eslint-config-fostermade/readme.md

 # No-Sweat™ Eslint and Prettier Setup
-These are my settings for ESLint and Prettier
+These are our settings for ESLint and Prettier (that we stole and altered from Wes Bos)

-You might like them - or you might not.
-Don't worry you can always change them.

 ## What it does
 * Lints JavaScript based on the latest standards
 * Fixes issues and formatting errors with Prettier
 * Lints + Fixes inside of html script tags
 * Lints + Fixes React via eslint-config-airbnb
-* You can see all the [rules here](https://github.com/wesbos/eslint-config-wesbos/blob/master/.eslintrc.js) - these generally abide by the code written in my courses.
-You are very welcome to overwrite any of these settings, or just fork the entire thing to create your own.
+* You can see all the [rules here](https://github.com/fostermade/eslint-config-fostermade/blob/master/.eslintrc.js)

 ## Installing